MalachiNichols/super-react/README.md

 If you want to mess with source on your own, to run the project open a terminal and cd into `.../super-react/server` and run `node index.js`, then open a second terminal and cd into `.../super-react/client` and run `npm start`.
 The latter should automatically open a window in your default browser directing to the app (note this will launch the react app in dev mode), but if it doesn't, you can open a browser and go to the url `localhost:3000`.
 You will have to populate the .env variables and host your own db.
 You can use the structure as it is detailed in `db_structure.sql`

 # Stack
 The frontend is React with MUI for styling and customized components.
-The backend server is Express hooked up to a postgres db I run locally.
+The backend server is Express hooked up to a postgres db.
+I am self hosting the frontend server, the backend server, and the database on an SBC.
+I have a reverse proxy running on a VPS that is connected via a zerotier network to the SBC.

 # todo
 1. some form of user state to display username in navbar on signin.